 HgLab requires Microsoft Internet Information Services 7.0 or any later version.

-On 64-bit systems HgLab requires Microsoft .NET Framework 4.5.
+HgLab requires Microsoft .NET Framework 4.6.2 or later.

 HgLab requires Microsoft SQL Server 2008 Express or above.

 It is generally discouraged to install any version of Microsoft Visual Studio, Microsoft Visual Studio Shell, Development Tools or Debugging Tools of any kind on production servers.